nijorjs/nijor-template-website/README.md

 npm run build
 ```
 This will not restart the compiler after changes in .nijor and .js files.
+##### Note: When you'll start the server for the first time, you would see nothing because you would first need to compile it.
 ##### Note: The compiler will issue some useless errors.
 But the Nijor files will be compiled and a message "Nijor Compilation Successful" will be printed in the console.
 This proeblem will be fixed in the future very soon.
 #### Author: DebAxom
 #### Email: debaxom@gmail.com